Information Security

 Information Security Protection Strategy

 Wistron utilizes the Cybersecurity Framework (CSF) stipulated by the National Institute of Standards and Technology (NIST).
 We evaluate the overall information security maturity and plan development blueprints for information security.
-We decide the priority of each matter and allocate resources accordingly, while continuously implementing improvement plans.
-The framework provides the 5 key functions of identification, protection, detection, adaptation, and recovery.
-The functions include management measures for every stage of an attack against the Company, that is, pre-incident (identification and protection), during the incident (detection), and post-incident (adaptation and recovery).
-In 2022, the scope of information security protection will include cloud security (including public and private clouds) and smart manufacturing technology (or OT, operating technology), and related information security standards will be introduced (e.g. IEC 62443) to strengthen overall information protection for work controls.
+We decide the priority of each matter and allocate resources accordingly while making rolling adjustment to continuously strengthen and improve our systems.
+The framework provides the 5 key functions of identify, protect, detect, response, and recover.
+The functions include management measures for every stage of an attack against the Company, that is, pre-incident (identify and protect), during the incident (detect and response), and post-incident (recover).

 Information Security Operation Measures: